flaneurette/Health-Library/Documents/Electronics/WiFi/README.md

 # Wi-Fi Risks and mitigation strategies

+Practical advise.

+# Why Choose Ethernet Over Wi-Fi

-> For just about 8-10 euros you can buy a pretty good ethernet cable, that can mitigate any possible WiFi risk.
-Personally, I am not willing to wait before the science settles, and I take precautionary action.
+For just about **€8–€10**, you can buy a good Ethernet cable that:

-> Be sure to disable Wi-Fi on the router itself.

-> Benefits: less hacking attempts, less packet sniffing, possible good health benefits.
+- Provides stable, high-speed connections
+- Eliminates or greatly reduces any potential Wi-Fi risks

+Personally, I’m **not willing to wait for the science to fully settle**-taking precautionary action makes sense.

+---

+## Key recommendations

+- **Disable Wi-Fi on your router** when using wired connections
+- Connect critical devices (PC, laptop) via Ethernet

+---

+## Benefits of wired networking

+- **Security:** fewer hacking attempts and less packet sniffing
+- **Performance:** stable, full-speed internet without drops
+- **Health:** potential reduction in RF exposure, especially from 2.4 GHz Wi-Fi
+- **Professional setup:** more reliable and controlled network environment

 ## 1. Potential health risks